crazy4groovy/classic_api_nodejs/README.md

     api = new API options
 ```
-An obect can also be installed with a JSON object in the source tree.
+An object can also be installed with a JSON object in the source tree.
 For example, for a file named `config/myorg.json`
 with these contents:
 ``` javascript
 {